 Many successful companies have been initially funded by Y Combinator, including DoorDash, Airbnb, and Instacart.

-In the following year, Stripe made its first of many acquisitions, purchasing Kickoff, a chat and a task-management application.
+Stripe made its first of many acquisitions in the following year, purchasing Kickoff, a chat- and task-management application.

 While the company’s initial service related to payment processing, Stripe wanted to provide tools that allow a business to do more.

-Among these new offerings was Radar, a fraud prevention program that intuitively blocks fraudulent transactions as well as Atlas, a startup toolkit that covers incorporating a business’s banking, payment processing, and more.
+Among these new offerings was Radar, a fraud prevention program that intuitively blocks fraudulent transactions, and Atlas, a startup toolkit that covers incorporating a business’s banking, payment processing, and more.

 For the most part, Stripe’s focus has been on creating applications and tools centered on businesses online.

-However, recently Stripe released a product in their lineup called Terminal.
+However, recently Stripe released a product in its lineup called Terminal.